hartsick/christa.town/resources/sf-green-volunteering.markdown

 **For each of the events below check on their official organization website before going.** Most require an RSVP, and many are subject to cancellation for inclement weather (sometimes rain, sometimes wind).

 If you have any edits to this list please let me know!
-Email me at the address in the footer of the website or submit a pull request on [Github](https://github.com/hartsick/christa.town).
+Email me at the address on the front page of this website or submit a pull request on [Github](https://github.com/hartsick/christa.town).

 Also thanks to Garden for the Environment's [Get Up!](https://www.gardenfortheenvironment.org/getup) staff and program for introducing me to most of these. ilu